Ken Davy: Career

 Davy grew up in Filey on the East Coast of Yorkshire.
 He left school at 15 with no academic qualifications and worked as a photographer for P&O. At 21 he set up a commercial photography business in Huddersfield before joining Abbey Life in 1971.
 In 1979 he formed the independent financial advice company DBS, which he sold in June 2001, for £75 million.
 In 2003, he set up SimplyBiz, providing development, research and marketing services to financial advisers.

 In 2011, he gave his views on the changes happening in the financial services industry "Restricted advice will prove much less attractive than many organisations believe.
 I can see why life insurers would be attracted to it, because it is a way of increasing their profits, but it does nothing for consumers or advisers."
 However, he later launched a national Restricted (rather than Independent) advice firm - Sandringham Partners in 2012, backed by £2m from SimplyBiz.
+He was made an OBE in the New Year's honours list in 2024/25.